 Pinterest: Google search a type of fencing material and tell me if Pinterest isn’t top ten either for web pages or images.
 Pinterest is the social media platform where you park your website content.
 It has a little SEO juice, plus is another place to be notice as the fence expert you are.
 You can even cross promote it with other social media channels.

 LinkedIn: Is the social platform to interact with like businesses and local businesses.
 If you have an Account Base marketing plan in place, it should include LinkedIn.
 This is where business owners hang out.

 Before we get into this, all customers are liars.
-There I said it.
-They are but not on purpose.
-They may tell you they saw you on Facebook, but what might have happened is the searched on Google for Fencing and your Facebook page ranked better than you website.
+There, I said it.
+They are, but not on purpose.
+They may tell you they saw you on Facebook, but what might have happened is they searched on Google for Fencing and your Facebook page ranked better than your website.
 It happens.
 So did they find you on Facebook or Google?
-This is why looking at your Google Analytics is so important.
-You do look at your Google Analytics once a week right?
+Therefore looking at your Google Analytics is so important.
+You look at your Google Analytics once a week, right?
 Once a month?